-Admission to Developmental Courses
+Admission to Developmental Courses and Courses with Embedded Support

-These courses are designed to help students whose academic skills need improvement before they take required courses in their plan of study.
-Students needing review in mathematics or English courses are required to complete specific courses determined by placement test scores prior to enrolling in college-level course work.
+These courses are designed to help students whose academic skills need development before they take required courses in their plan of study.
+Students needing skill development in mathematics or English courses are required to complete specific courses determined by placement test scores prior to enrolling in college-level course work.
 These courses are designed to give students the foundational skills that are fundamental to successfully completing college-level courses.
-See ENG K002 and ENG K012, COU 024, MAT 075, MAT 090, and MAT 095 in the Credit Course Description in this catalog.
+See ENG K002 and ENG K012, ENG K096, COU 024, MAT 075, MAT 090, MAT 095 and MAT K095I in the Credit Course Description in this catalog.